copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 12**

-- (11:10 PM Suspicious Vehicle) Central District -- Officer Jorge Castello grew up in some of the neighborhoods he patrols and it is interesting to see how people he knew have grown up.
+- (Miami, FL -- 11:10 PM Suspicious Vehicle) Central District.
+Officer Jorge Castello grew up in some of the neighborhoods he patrols and it is interesting to see how people he knew have grown up.
 Some are good.
 He pursues a driver who ignored instructions to pull off the road.
 With some help from an anti-theft tracking device,
-- Miami Police Sergeant Casiano aids in the arrest of a car thief.
+- (Miami, FL -- 9:20 PM Stolen Vehicle) Central District.
+Sgt.
+Juan Casiano aids in the arrest of a car thief.
+Featuring Officer Joseph Guell and Sgt.
+  Ariel Rojas.
+- Two versions:
-- Miami Police Officer Grant questions a woman whose boyfriend shot himself in the head.
+  - Original, uncensored segment: (Homestead, FL -- 10:37 PM Attempted Suicide) Officer Von Grant questions a woman whose boyfriend shot himself in the head.
+Featuring Detective Tom Mead, Detective Manny Ferrer, Sgt.
+Bobby Rea.
+  - Replacement segment: (Fort Worth, TX -- 3:30 PM Street Patrol) Officer Rick Kino.

 ### CP-902